dib-lab/2022-paper-branchwater-software/manuscript.md

 effective immutability of queries, which can be shared without data races by multiple processing threads.

-### Executing sra_search at the command line
+### Executing branchwater at the command line

-`sra_search` takes in search parameters as well as two text files, one containing a list of query file paths and one containing a list of subject file paths.
+branchwater takes in search parameters as well as two text files, one containing a list of query file paths and one containing a list of subject file paths.
 Upon execution, it reports the number of query sketches loaded and the number of subject file paths found, and then begins the search.
 It progressively reports the number of sketches searched in blocks of 10000, and outputs matches to a CSV File.

-We typically run `sra_search` in a snakemake workflow, which manages environment variables and input/output files.
+We typically run branchwater in a snakemake workflow, which manages environment variables and input/output files.

 ### Performance and scaling analysis

-Benchmarks TODO:

-* Do a benchmark of a complete query against all.
-* Biggest sketches are much slower.

-XXX make a table with 10k-normalized time and memory for entire catalog, largest 30%, and random sample.

-`sra_search` is largely I/O bound, with substantial input requirements; this is particularly clear from the YYY% slowdown from loading the 10,000 biggest sketches.
-`sra_search` scales linearly in memory and time with queries and number of threads.
+In Tables @tbl:avg_bench and @tbl:catalog we show performance metrics for branchwater.
+Table @tbl:avg_bench contains average measurements and standard deviations for time, memory, and I/O, showing that branchwater is I/O and memory intensive.
+Table @tbl:catalog compares the runtimes and memory usage for a search the entire catalog (normalized to 10k samples) against both the random subsets in Table
+@tbl_avg_bench and the largest 10k sketches in the database.
+The increased memory usage of the catalog and especially the 10k largest metagenomes suggests that a relatively small number of metagenomes contributes the bulk of both time and memory usage to a full catalog search of branchwater.

 | metric | observed |
 | -------- | -------- |